 The flexibility of the elective courses is designed to allow the student to explore areas outside of the mechanical engineering discipline.
-The department will accept upper−division courses and their prerequisites for elective credit from other departments in the Whitacre College of Engineering; the Rawls College of Business; and the Departments of Biological Sciences, Chemistry and Biochemistry, Geosciences, Mathematics and Statistics, and Physics without prior approval.
+The Department will accept upper−division courses and their prerequisites for elective credit from other departments in the Whitacre College of Engineering, the Rawls College of Business, the Departments of Biological Sciences, Chemistry and Biochemistry, Geosciences, Physics, and Mathematics and Statistics, without prior approval.
 Students can request approval in other areas by contacting the advising office.

 Selecting a Minor

 Students who are interested in obtaining a minor will find that, through the application of the electives and dual credit for specific courses, most 18−hour minors can be completed with no more than an additional 3−6 hours beyond the minimum degree requirements.
 The Department encourages minors in the following areas: business, bioengineering, nuclear engineering, petroleum engineering, civil engineering, environmental engineering, computer science, geology, mathematics, and physics.
 For more detailed information on how to incorporate a minor into the mechanical engineering degree, see the example degree plan on the departmental website or contact the Department Advisor.